UnknwonWarlock/BIO-1/README.md

 # BIO-1
 Project-1 for Introduction to Bioinformatics at the University of Akron.
-The project is to similiate PCR on the COVID-19 genome.
+The project is to simulate PCR on the COVID-19 genome.